pynucastro/pynucastro/README.md

 * `periodictable` -- this is used for the list of elements

 # TODO

 * output Fortran functions as an option

+  - integrate OpenACC support

 * output Cython code

-* interface to the nuclei properties (Z, A, binding energies)

 * return a polynomial fit to a rate in a given interval

+* create a Ydot() class that can both output dYdt[nucleus] and evaluate dYdt.

 * draw a diagram of the nuclei in a RateCollection along with arrows indicating the flows

+  - use NetworkX for this -- nuclei are nodes, positioned along Z-N plane and colored according to dYdt